Explanations » A1 Grammar Explanations » The imperative – Sit down! Don’t talk!

 • Open the package carefully.

-• Connect the cable into the plug.
+• Connect the cable to the plug.

 Give orders